 - 6.3 Budget holders will be informed of the budget available to them at least one month before the start of the academic year.
 It is the responsibility of the budget holder to manage the budget and to ensure that the funds are available to meet any purchases. - Routine purchases up to £5,000 (excl.
-VAT) can be approved by the School Business Manager.
+VAT) can be approved by the School Business Manager, with the Headteacher able to approve purchases up to £10,000 (excl.
+VAT).
 In the first instance a supplier should be chosen where possible from a list of preferred suppliers to be maintained by the Trust.
 These suppliers will have already been subject to a procurement process to ensure value for money is obtained.
-For purchases of any single item between £5,000 and £75,000, three written quotes must always be obtained before any order is placed.
-Purchases where the anticipated value is over £25,000 need to be referred centrally for review and sign off by the Chief Financial Officer.
-Record of the decision must be made to show the rationale.
-If the budget holder considers that better value for money can be obtained by ordering from a supplier not on the preferred supplier list the reasons for this decision must be documented. - All orders must be made, or confirmed, in writing using an official form.
+For purchases of any single item between £10,000 and £75,000, three written quotes must always be obtained before any order is placed.
+The quotes along with a rationale detailing the preferred supplier must be submitted to the Chief Finance Officer for review and approval.
+If the budget holder considers that better value for money can be obtained by ordering from a supplier not on the preferred supplier list the reasons for this decision must be documented. - 6.5 All orders must be made, or confirmed, in writing using an official form.
 Orders must bear the signature of the budget holder or be confirmed by email, and must be forwarded by email to the Trust Finance Manager/School Business Manager who will check to ensure adequate budgetary provision exists.
-The Trust Finance Manager/School Business Manager will review all outstanding orders and cancel any that are no longer required. - Purchase orders are not required for costs and service level agreements that are renewed on an annual basis, have been approved as per the Schedule of Financial Delegations and the monthly cost is a fixed amount.
+The Trust Finance Manager/School Business Manager will review all outstanding orders and cancel any that are no longer required.

+Purchase orders are not required for costs and service level agreements that are renewed on an annual basis, have been approved as per the Schedule of Financial Delegations and the monthly cost is a fixed amount.
 Where the actual final cost is dependent upon the amount of work undertaken/usage e.g. charges for agency staff/electricity charges, a purchase order is to be raised.